UVA Logo

 In the event of an employment disagreement related to the employee’s teaching responsibilities, the grievance process governing their primary employment will apply (see Related Information below).

-All documentation related to an employee’s teaching assignment must be retained in the employee’s UHR personnel record (UHR Document Imaging System) in accordance with the records retention policies and schedules maintained by the University’s Records Management Office.
+All documentation related to an employee’s teaching assignment must be retained in the employee’s UVA HR personnel record (UVA HR Document Imaging System) in accordance with the records retention policies and schedules maintained by the University’s Records Management Office.
 These documents include, at a minimum:

-1. appointment or reappointment letters issued by the dean of the school, signed by the employee and by the individual who supervises the employee in the employee’s primary position; and
+1. All appointment letters issued by the dean of the school, signed by the employee and by the individual who supervises the employee in the employee’s primary position.

 15. Compensation: